lequietriot/RuneScape-MIDI-Player-Suite/README.md

 - When rendering or playing back a MIDI song, it automatically attempts to "correct" the file by matching Bank LSB & MSB values (Used for custom instruments).
 - A time slider along with some hints and tooltips!
 You can now see where your position is in the song playback.
 - A feature that comes in the form of a check-box to enable fixing MIDI files when rendering and/or playing the song. **NOTE: This feature is intended to work on weird-sounding RuneScape MIDI files, when used on regular sounding ones they may sound weird.**
+- The ability to utilize the tools menu and save the loaded MIDI as an attempt to fix it.

 # To do list (Ideas)
 - Add the MIDI dumper
 - Possibly include sound tools
 - Automatic soundfont processing
+- Add more details to fixed MIDI files, such as helpful Meta Events